microsoft/DeepSpeed/docs/_tutorials/azure.md

 # DeepSpeed on Azure VMs

-If you don't have access to AzureML or if want to build a custom environments using Azure virtual machines](https://azure.microsoft.com/en-us/services/virtual-machines/) or Azure VM Scale-Sets ([VMSS]([Azure VMSS](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)), we are working on an easy-to-use cluster setup scripts that will be published in the next few weeks.
+If you don't have access to AzureML or if want to build a custom environments using [Azure virtual machines](https://azure.microsoft.com/en-us/services/virtual-machines/) or Azure VM Scale-Sets ([VMSS](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)), we are working on easy-to-use cluster setup scripts that will be published in the next few weeks.

-If you already have a cluster setup running, you can use the [azure recipes](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples/azure) that can easily be modified to train various model configurations.
+If you already have a cluster setup, you can use the [azure recipes](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples/azure) that can easily be modified to train various model configurations.